Ecommerce vs Affiliate Marketing: Your Guide to Success (2023)

 Selecting Suitable Products for Promotion

-Picking suitable items is crucial for successful campaigns.
-You should select relevant products that align with your platform’s theme and subject matter, and are genuinely useful and appealing to your target audiences.
+You should select relevant products that align with your platform’s theme and subject matter and are genuinely useful and appealing to your target audiences.

 It is advisable not to simply chase large ticket goods, but rather focus on those that are best aligned with your content readers’ interests and trustworthiness, as this leads to higher conversions than one-off payments.